roselinetwagiramariya/horror-movies-roselinetwagiramariya/README.md

 ## Overview

 In this exercise we will write a sql query against a database of movies and write the results to a CSV file.
-This exercise is based on the Learn SQL "Queries" module.
+This exercise is based on the [Codecademy Learn SQL](https://www.codecademy.com/enrolled/courses/learn-sql)
+"Queries" module.

 ### `movies` Table